Colisweb/scala-opentracing/README.md

 A `TracingContext[F[_]]` represents some unit of works associated with a unique `spanId` and which can spawn child units of work.
 This library provides four instances of `TracingContext` so far: `OpenTracingContext`, `DDTracingContext`, `LoggingTracingContext` and `NoOpTracingContext` that does nothing in particular.

 If you use Datadog, create a `DDTracingContext`, otherwise use `OpenTracingContext`.
-In both cases, you will need some `Tracer`, provided by whatever tracing library you use (Jaeger, Datadog ...).
+Both will rely on some `Tracer`, provided by whatever tracing library you use (Jaeger, Datadog ...).

 In examples, we'll use `IO` from Cats effect as our `F` but you can use any monad that satisfies the `Sync` Typeclass, like `Task` from Monix.